-The validation set should be used for tuning hyperparameters of the models and regularization against overfitting by early stopping.
-These optimizations should not be done using the test set, which should be only used to estimate the performance of the final submissions.
+The validation set should be used to tune hyperparameters of the models and regularize against overfitting by early stopping.
+These optimizations should not be done using the test set, which should only be used to estimate the final submissions' performance.

 We place no restrictions on the use of third party datasets for the development of the systems.
 In this case, we ask that participants also provide a baseline system using only data from the official training/validation set.
-Similarly, if one wants to append the validation set to the training data to build a model using more data for the final submission, a baseline using only training set for training should be provided.
+If one wants to leverage both the training and validation sets to train their final submission with more data, they should provide a baseline trained using only the training set.